A complete classification of $\tau$-tilting finite Schur algebras: Main results

 \begin{proposition}[{\cite[Theorem 3.2]{W-schur}, see also \cite[Theorem 5.6]{Aoki}}] For any positive integer $m\geqslant2$, we have $\#\stautilt\ \mathcal{A}_m = \binom{2m}{m}$. \end{proposition}

 We have known from \cite{W-schur} that all tame blocks of tame Schur algebras are $\tau$-tilting finite.
-Thus, we consider some wild blocks, where the wildness is given in \cite{DEMN-tame schur}. \begin{definition} We define bound quiver algebras $\mathcal{K}_4$, $\mathcal{M}_4$, $\mathcal{L}_5$ and $\mathcal{N}_5$ as follows. \begin{description} \item[(1)] $\mathcal{K}_4:=\mathbb{F}Q/I$ is presented by
+Thus, we consider some wild blocks whose wildness is given in \cite{DEMN-tame schur}. \begin{definition} We define bound quiver algebras $\mathcal{K}_4$, $\mathcal{M}_4$, $\mathcal{L}_5$ and $\mathcal{N}_5$ as follows. \begin{description} \item[(1)] $\mathcal{K}_4:=\mathbb{F}Q/I$ is presented by

 \item[(2)] $\mathcal{M}_4:=\mathbb{F}Q/I$ is presented by

 \item[(3)] $\mathcal{L}_5:=\mathbb{F}Q/I$ is presented by

 \item[(4)] $\mathcal{N}_5:=\mathbb{F}Q/I$ is presented by